CiscoDevNet/WASTC2024-vFDW/3-Wednesday/NETCONF-and-RESTCONF/README.md

 <br>

-### **Step 6**: Monitor WebSocket activity using the Admin Panel
+### **Step 6**: Create an interface using a Python Script and RETCONF

-With the WebSocket server running in one terminal (python3 websocket_server.py) and the HTTP server running in the other (python3 -m http.server), you can now use the
+Now, you use a Python script to create an interface on the Cat8000V running Cisco IOS XE.

 ### **Cleanup**